Error-feedback stochastic modeling strategy for time series forecasting with convolutional neural networks: The ESM-CNN modeling strategy

 \subsection{Filter Selection Strategy}

-~ Considering the filter selection problem, in light of SCN, we propose a filter score function to evaluate the randomly generate filters in the construction process of ESC-CNN, such that the universal approximation property holds.
+~ As per the convolution filter selection problem, we propose a greedy based method to select the random filters with multiple sizes in the construction process of ESM-CNN, such that the different temporal patterns can be extracted.